-When your domain name expires, all services connected to it stops working, such as web and email.
+When your domain name expires, all services connected to it stop working, such as web and email.
 Your website will no longer be accessible via domain name address (e.g. www.mydomain.com or mydomain.com), although your files have not been deleted and are still in the server.
 Emails using the domain address (e.g. email@example.com) will not be able to send nor receive messages, as well.

 Here at Crazy Domains, your domain goes into Renewal Due status as early as 90 days before the actual expiry date to ensure you don’t risk losing your domain.